guettli/programming-guidelines/README.md

 I use PostgreSQL.

-I don't like NoSQL, except for caching.
+I don't like NoSQL, except for caching (simple key-value DB).

 But maybe I just have not enough experience with NoSQL up to now.